thefakephil/gebauer-recipes/recipes/orzo-and-meatballs.md

 ---
 title: 'Orzo and Meatballs'
 date: '2023-10-06'
+categories: 'Pasta'
+author: 'Phil'
 ---

 ## Ingredients

 Makes 5-7 servings (depends how many veggies / meatballs you put in)

--   20 or so Cooked frozen Meatballs of choice
+-   20 or so cooked and frozen meatballs of choice
 -   2  cloves  garlic  (finely minced)
 -   2½  cups  low sodium chicken broth
 -   1½  cups  dry orzo pasta  (about 278 grams)